Aadryn/kata/dotnet/sensor/kata.sensor.scratch/solution/README.md

 2. When the sensor value is below -21 the **Status** must be on.
 3. When the sensor value is past 21 the **Status** must be off.
 4. When the sensor is between -21 and 21 the **Status** must be off.

+## Solution Organization :
+- kata.sensor.scratch (Solution)
+..- kata.sensor.scratch : Regroups all the classes who implement the behaviors.
+..- kata.sensor.scratch.tests : Regroups all the test classes who implement the behaviors